Kaddu-Hacker/InfiniteYtViews/README.md

 **Disclaimer:**
 This script is for educational purposes only.
 Automating views on YouTube may violate their Terms of Service.
 Use responsibly and at your own risk.

+> **Note:** If you installed Firefox via Snap or Flatpak (the default on some Ubuntu systems), Selenium/geckodriver may not work due to profile directory access issues.
+If you encounter problems, uninstall the Snap/Flatpak version and install the official Mozilla Firefox binary from [mozilla.org](https://www.mozilla.org/firefox/new/) or your package manager.